nicsig/config/.vim/autoload/slow_call/README/README.md

         ~/.vim/autoload/foobar.vim
         ~/.vim/autoload/foo/bar.vim

-If, and only if, there's no function whose name match resp. the patterns:
+If, and only if, there's no function whose name matches resp. the patterns:

         foobar#.*()
         foo#bar#.*()